professor-jonny/XboxWirelessAdapter/communication_protocol.md

 **Notes on tag ordering and unknown tags**:
 - Tags **must** be packed in ascending numerical order.
 The firmware processes TLVs in a single forward pass with no backtracking and no random-access.
 Out-of-order tags are not rejected but the firmware will have already acted on earlier tags before the later ones arrive.
 - **Unknown tags abort the entire parse loop** (`got_unknown_%d` + `goto LAB_8009b120`).
 Do NOT include unrecognised tags.
 Tag 0x12 triggers this abort in stock firmware — see §Tag 0x12 above.
-- Tag 0x13 was reserved for Turbo-G mode but the corresponding firmware case is absent — it is unimplemented protocol space, not a NOP.
-Sending tag 0x13 will abort the parse loop.
 - Padding bytes at the end of the packet (after all TLVs) are never reached by the parser due to the TLV count hard limit.

 Beacons/multicast cap at 2 Mbps